bragerosberg/Hackday/README.md

 - Experiment with the APIs and how I would use them in individual projects further

 # Design
-This section will be filled out sortly.
+This section will be filled out shortly.

 # Full Description